joeappleton18/com-1028-labs/part-2.md

 We are calling getAll todos in error at the start of the method.
 We should change this line to `List<Todo> todos = null`.
 When you have done this, run the test again.
 It should pass.
 This was actually a mistake I made; however, I only spotted it when I ran the test.

-Let's now consider how we can test the second two points, get by completed and active.
+Let's now consider how we can test the second two points, get by completed and active todos.
 To achieve this, we need to stub the return value of the `queryParam` method.
 We can do this using this technique: `when(ctx.queryParam("status")).thenReturn("completed");`

 3. Add the following test to the `TodoControllerTest` class: